Everything you need to know about guest reviews

 Once a guest checks out, we send them an email asking them to review their stay with you.
 They have 90 days to do this.

 Guests select an overall score from 1 to 10 to rate their experience at your property.
 This is the only question guests are required to answer before they can submit their review.
-The average of these overall scores becomes your Guest Review Score, which we display once you’ve received at least three reviews.
+The average of these overall scores becomes your Guest Review Score, which we display once you’ve received your first review.

 We also ask your guests to rate your property in these six specific areas: